PaulBratslavsky/epic-next-course-blog/05-lesson/README.md

 }
 ```

-Now our UI in the **Hero Section** should look like the following if the user is logged in.
+Now, our UI in the Hero Section should look like the following if the user is logged in.

 ![004-dashboard](./images/004-dashboard.png)